abhinandshibu/StopUnderThinking/README.md

 ### Responsive

 StopUnderThinking is a fully responsive web application in order to increase accessibility.
-Examples of the responsive design are the phone view of the journal landing page and the tablet view of the login page shown below.
+The phone view of the journal landing page and the tablet view of the login page shown below are examples of the responsiveness.

 <img src="/images/journal-land-phone.png">